 All education from outside of the United States must be evaluated by the World Education Services (WES).
 Evaluations from agencies other than WES will not be accepted.
 Submit required course-by-course evaluation directly to SOPHAS.

-Pitt Public Health recommends submission of the WES ICAP evaluation, which will include certified copies of academic records.
+Pitt Public Health recommends submission of the WES ICAP course-by-course evaluation, which will include certified copies of academic records.
 If the WES basic course-by-course evaluation is submitted, applicants must also submit official transcripts (and official translations where applicable) to the Pitt Public Health Office of Student Affairs.

 U.S. applicants who participated only in a short-term study-abroad program are not required to submit an evaluation.

 The WES evaluation is not required in the following special cases:

 - You have enrolled for two terms (or fewer) at an international institution, and any degrees received were conferred by U.S. institutions

 - You received your most recent degree from a U.S. institution

 - You attended an English-speaking institution in Canada

 - You’re sponsored through the Institute of International Education (IIE) or the America-Mideast Educational and Training Services, Inc. (AMIDEAST).